Guide to Interventions for Families: How to Get Your Loved One into Rehab

 When you have completed the letter, read it aloud to the other members of the team, and listen to their letters.
 Together you can edit out any needlessly hurtful language (the term addict is considered judgmental and should be avoided) and correct errors of fact or timeline.
 As well as getting the facts straight, the letters will also inform everybody on the team about the scope of the problem caused by the SUD.

 Consider giving the letters to the treatment centers’ counselors to assist with the rehab process.
 They may help the professionals know if your loved one is not telling the whole truth.
 Be careful only to speak for yourself (use statements that begin with the word “I”), not for the entire group.
+The intervention letter should include: (Optional) Detail the bottom line consequences of not accepting help.
+If the individual depends on you for transportation, a place to live, money, access to young children, or anything else, explain that refusal means an end to the assistance.
+Sometimes this step is not part of the intervention letter or is only used if help is rejected.
+The realization that such help will no longer be available may persuade your loved one to seek rehab.

 Intervention letter template